survivejs/sidewind/documentation/directives.md

 </div>
 ```

+## `x-initial` and SSR

-`x-each` supports server-side rendering out of the box (better SEO without JS enabled).
-In this case, you should take care to populate the state and adjacent elements with the same state.
-The elements will be removed when `x-each` mounts.
+`x-each` supports server-side rendering (SSR) out of the box (better SEO without JS enabled).
+In this case, you should take care to populate the state and adjacent elements with the same state (here different content is used for the sake of testing).
+The elements marked with `x-initial` will be removed when `x-each` mounts.

 ```html
 <div